top of page

 INFLATION RIDER

 No matter which long-term care policy you buy, everyone should buy an Inflation Rider.
-This option is important and valuable.
+This option is essential and valuable.
 These riders help ensure that your long-term care insurance benefits keep pace with the escalating cost of health care.

 Nearly all long-term care insurance policies have some form of home health care included in a basic LTC policy.